Transit Friendly Planning

 Transit-Friendly Development Newsletter (NJTOD.org)

 For the most up to date information on Transit-Friendly Land Use in New Jersey, the region, the country and around the world, please visit our TOD website and newsletter.
-Created in collaboration, with Bloustein School's Alan M. Voorhees Transportation Center (VTC) at Rutgers University, njtod.org keeps elected and appointed municipal officials, state agencies, planners, developers and advocates up to date on the potential for development and redevelopment around train stations, bus terminals, light rail stations, ferry terminals and multi-modal transit hubs throughout New Jersey.
 NJTOD.org

 New Jersey's Land Use + Transit Data Application Tool (NJLUTRANS.org)

-In collaboration with Bloustein School's Alan M. Voorhees Transportation Center (VTC) at Rutgers University, NJ TRANSIT has created a new data application tool that allows users to map, report, and download a range of land use, travel, public transit, demographic, and real estate development data.
-The data available in the application are useful to elected officials, community and economic development professionals, real estate developers, land use planners, transit service planners, and others engaged in the land use and transportation planning process.
+In collaboration with NJ TRANSIT in collaboration with Bloustein School's Alan M. Voorhees Transportation Center (VTC) at Rutgers University, has created a data application tool that allows users to map, report, and download a range of land use, travel, public transit, demographic, and real estate development data.
 NJLUTRANS.org

-For more information on Transit Friendly Land Use, please contact:
+For more information on Transit Friendly Planning, please contact: